matteoserva/GraphLLM/examples/README.md

 ### Query file

-`python3 exec.py graphs/query_file.txt test/wikipedia_summary.txt "what is the topic of the article?`
+`python3 exec.py graphs/query_file.txt test/wikipedia_summary.txt "what is the topic of the article?"`

 ### summarize youtube video, multistep